-Last Saturday I took my flat-mate (I’ve referred to her in the past as Tweedle Dee) out for a belated birthday date.
-Being a fellow lover of eating, drinking and playing in Sydney’s east I wanted to take her somewhere new, somewhere different.
+Last Saturday I took my flat-mate out for a belated birthday date.
+Being a fellow food and drink lover I wanted to take her somewhere new, somewhere different.

-We jumped in a cab and headed to 87 Albion St on route to her birthday surprise.
-We arrived to our destination, a small unassuming house and rang the door bell.
-A woman with long brown wavy hair, and a green corset answered the door and asked our name.
+We jumped in a cab and headed to Surry Hills on route to her birthday surprise and arrived at a small unassuming house on the corner of Albion and Bellevue St. We rang the door bell and a woman with long brown wavy hair, and a green corset answered the door and asked our names.
 She opened the gate and said “welcome to Absinthe Salon” as we walked through.

 Absinthe Salon opened seven weeks ago and is the only bar of its kind in Sydney.
 It only serves absinthe and there is a three drink maximum per person.
 You can’t help but feel you’ve left Sydney and stepped into an underground drinking spot somewhere in Europe.
 Our very informative and passionate Dutch host added to the illusion.
 Bookings are essential and spaces are limited with about a dozen small tables inside.

-There is a ritual associated with drinking absinthe and this is explained when we are seated.
+There is a ritual associated with drinking absinthe that is explained to us once seated.
 The absinthe varies in origin, strength and price and drinking is approached as a three course meal.
 For our entrée we try two glasses of ‘lower’ strength absinthe (just a measly 45%) from France and another from Switzerland.

 We were expecting the absinthe to be bright emerald green but that is Czech absinthe and is not served here.
-On each table is a water fountain filled with icy water which we slowly dripped onto a sugar cube and into our glasses.
-We slowly sipped on our cloudy light green drinks, the smell of aniseed lingering and our tongues tingling.
+On each table is an ornate fountain filled with icy water that slowly dripped onto a sugar cube and into our glasses.
+As we sipped our cloudy light green drinks, the smell of aniseed lingered and our tongues tingled.
 After just one drink our cheeks were flushed and we turned into giggly school girls.

 By the time it came to the third optional drink our host took one look at us and recommended we share.
-Being Tweedle Dee’s birthday he generously offered one of his finest French absinthe on the house.
+Being my friends birthday he generously offered one of his finest French absinthe on the house.
 It was 72% and absolutely delicious.

 This is definitely an experience I recommend to those who appreciate absinthe or just want to try something different.
 Prices range from $12- $19 and as we were advised the stronger the drink doesn’t necessarily mean it tastes better.
-Both myself and Tweedle Dee preferred Absinthe originating from France, we found it smoother to drink.
+Both myself and my drinking companion preferred Absinthe originating from France, we found it smoother to drink.

-We stumbled out of the Salon and into the rain, belly’s warm and hungry.
-Continuing our streak of trying new things we headed to Tokonama to check out our beloved Toko’s little sister on Crown St.
+As we stumbled out of the Salon and into the rain, bellies warm and hungry we continued our agenda of trying new things and headed to Tokonama to check out Toko’s little sister on Crown St.

 87 Albion St, Surry Hills